 ArcGIS Hub supports private data by enabling people with appropriate access to search for and view data.

 - In site edit mode, click Settings on the Customize panel.

 - Choose Beta options.

 - For Private Item Views, click Enabled.

-Now, when users are signed in, they have the option to view their own items , view open data shared with the site, or view all items that have been shared with open data groups (whether the items themselves are shared publicly or privately).
+Now, when users are signed in, they have the option to view their own items, public data, or view all items that have been shared with groups (whether the items themselves are shared publicly or privately).